Skip to Content

 Electric Vehicle Towing Capacity: Can You Tow Your RV With an EV?

 With all the interest in electric vehicles, and with interest in RVs at an all-time high, we thought it might be a good idea to take a look at the possibilities associated with towing an RV with an electric vehicle.
-So, today we’re looking at electric vehicle towing capacity, and asking the question “Can you tow your RV with an EV?”
+So, in this post, we’re looking at electric vehicle towing capacity, and asking the question “Can you tow your RV with an EV?”

 Electric vehicles appear poised to go mainstream, and now that there are electric trucks and SUVs coming to market, the question is certainly worth asking.
 Let’s take a look at electric vehicle towing capacity, and whether electric vehicles have the overall mojo to be tow vehicles for RVs.